 Positive Link is a program of the Minnesota AIDS Project that provides education and support for gay and bisexual men who are living with HIV.
 Every month, we host social and educational events to bring members of our community together.
 We also help people living with HIV to get connected to local resources, programs, and clinics.
 We want to bring you the most current and scientifically accurate information about living with HIV and other aspects of sexual health.
-Whether you are newly diagnosed or have been living with HIV for years, Positive Link has something to offer you:
+Whether you are newly diagnosed or have been living with HIV for years, Positive Link has something to offer you.

-Client Support Meetings: We can meet with you one on one to help you learn about safe sex and risk reduction.
+Individual Client Meetings: We can meet with you one on one to help you learn about safe sex and risk reduction.
 All meetings are confidential.
 We can also help you get connected to services and make referrals.

 - Intimacy and relationships

-- Stigma and HIV disclosure
+- Stigma management/reduction

 - HIV treatment

-- Finding social support
+- Building social support